dnkmmr69420/nix-portable-utils/installers/README.md

 The system wide installers installs nix portable to `/usr/local/bin` while user wide installers installs nix portable to `~/.local/bin`

+It gives you an option to create symlinks.
+When there are symlinks, you only got to type `nix` or `nix-shell`.
+If you don't have symlinks, you will have to type `nix-portable` before every nix related command.
+It is recomended to choose the create symlinks option.

 ## Installers

 ### System Wide Installers